culturalpal/grpc-lab/README.md

 The `contracts` directory contain a submodule which points to the [grpc-lab-contracts](https://www.google.com) repo

+The repo uses buf to generate the definitions.
+The contracts repo contains the buf modules.
+The generate and work files are contined in this repo

+You need to have the following protobuf tools in your path before you generate go structs from proto definitions

+Protoc Gen for go

+`google.golang.org/protobuf/cmd/protoc-gen-go@latest`

+Protoc Gen for go-grpc

+`go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest`

+Grpc Gateway tools

+`go install github.com/grpc-ecosystem/grpc-gateway/v2/protoc-gen-grpc-gateway`

+`go install github.com/grpc-ecosystem/grpc-gateway/v2/protoc-gen-openapiv2@latest`

 The generated files are contained in the generated directory.
-To regenerate the proto definitions use the following command
+To regenerate the proto definitions use the following command `buf generate`

-`protoc --go_out=./generated --go_opt=paths=source_relative  --go-grpc_out=./generated --go-grpc_opt=paths=source_relative <path/to/proto/in/contracts>`
 ## Setup

 ### Client Side Load Balancing experiment